halseyhutch/msp_data_pipeline/readme.md

 load_cms_hospital.py: Uses the data from the CMS quality file, and inserts and updates the hospitals table.

 load_cms_quality.py: Uses the data from the CMS quality file, and inserts and updates the hospital_quality table.

+We created a streamlit dashboard on top of the data stored in SQL.
+This can be run by installing streamlit and running the following in the main folder:

+`streamlit run weekly_report.py`